abdchau/nestjs-openapi-gen/README.md

 # Getting Started
 No dependencies are required.

-The CLI assumes existence of a `source` folder in the root directory, which will contain the JSON representation of the OpenAPI specification in `spec.json`.
+The CLI assumes existence of a `source` folder in the root directory, which will contain the JSON representation of the OpenAPI specification in `spec.json`, or the YAML representation in `spec.yaml`.
 Alternate paths can be specified at run time.
-YAML representations are also supported, although it is not recommended due to significant performance effect.
-The yaml file must have a `.yaml` extension.
+The yaml file must have a `.yaml` extension, not `.yml`.

 The output code will be contained in the `output` directory at root.
 Any existing files in the directory will be removed every time the CLI is run.